Bp99808/Aura-2/README.md

  o Needs loop till user inputs "quits' o Needs to prompt user to select conversion type and ask for input o base structure
+ -how often will it blink?
+ -what color will LED

  • Shall demonstrate basic understanding of Raspberry Pi I/O o Configure LED on breadboard